The role of charm and unflavored mesons in prompt atmospheric lepton fluxes: Results

+There are uncertainties in modeling hadronic interactions of cosmic rays with air targets.
 In ref. \cite{Yanez:2023lsy}, Ya\~nez and Fedynitch tune a data-driven model (\texttt{daemonflux}) that includes hadronic interaction and cosmic ray flux uncertainties.
 The tune is calibrated to atmospheric muon flux data, primarily below $E_\mu=10^4$ GeV.
 They compare the resulting neutrino flux from \texttt{daemonflux} with the atmospheric neutrino fluxes from \texttt{Sibyll-2.3d}, which yields nearly identical inclusive atmospheric lepton fluxes as \texttt{Sibyll-2.3c} \cite{Riehn:2019jet}.
 The \texttt{Sibyll-2.3d} muon neutrino flux is within approximately $\pm 5\%$ of the \texttt{daemonflux} muon neutrino flux for $E_{\nu_\mu}=10^4-10^6$ GeV.
 There is a little more variation in the electron neutrino flux, with the \texttt{Sibyll-2.3d} electron neutrino flux approximately $15\%$ higher for $E_{\nu_e}=10^4$ GeV, and closer to 5\%\ higher for $E_{\nu_e}=10^5$ GeV.
 Our conclusion is that using a data-driven model such as \texttt{daemonflux} would not change our estimates about uncertainties in the atmospheric muon flux predictions, so there remains an apparent deficit in atmospheric muon flux predictions at high energy.

 Different intrinsic charm models can, in principle, yield widely varying atmospheric flux predictions.
 We have assumed a functional form for the differential cross section for charm hadron production via the intrinsic charm mechanism in nucleon-air interactions according to \cref{eq:dsdx-ic}.
 The resulting contributions from intrinsic-charm-produced $D^-,\ \bar{D}^0$, and $\Lambda_c$ to the muon and muon neutrino flux have essentially the same shape.
 The primary effect of changing the fragmentation model is a shift in the overall normalization of the intrinsic charm contribution, which is reflected in the fitted value of $w_c^{\rm intr}$, as shown in tables~\ref{tab:w_intr_table} and~\ref{unfl_table}.
 The reason the fitted $w_c^{\rm intr}$ values differ among the models is that the Regge models produces a larger fraction of $\Lambda_c$ baryons at higher energies compared to $D$ mesons, whereas the HLM model yields almost equal distributions of energetic $D$ and $\Lambda_c$ hadrons.
 Since $D$ mesons have higher branching ratios to muon and muon neutrino than $\Lambda_c$, and the leptons from $D$ meson decays can emerge with higher energy fractions than for $\Lambda_c$ decays (see figs.~\ref{fig:dN_dxdy} and~\ref{fig:dN_dxdy_lambda} in the Appendix), the HLM model gives a relatively larger intrinsic charm contribution to the muon and muon neutrino fluxes, so the best fit normalization $w_c^{\rm intr}$ is smaller for HLM fragmentation compared to the Regge models.
 In other words, the physical differences between the models manifest primarily as a change in the fitted intrinsic charm normalization, rather than in the shape of the resulting lepton spectra.
 Overall, whether $w_c^{\rm intr}$ is fitted to the muon flux or the muon neutrino flux, all three valence-like fragmentation models for intrinsic charm give values for $w_c^{\rm intr}$ that are roughly comparable among each other.